anhldptit2610/dalws/README.md

 A portable handheld device.

 This project is my attempt to learn about microcontroller and PCB design.
 Now I realize that making a full, complete electronic project is **super** hard.
 I made all the steps in this project, from designing the PCB to program the firmware.
 To be honest, the PCB design process is harder.
-Choosing components, read the datasheet and lots of schematic, make a design, review and fix errors, quite a lot of work.
-But it's worth all the pennies I spent in this project.
+Choose components, read the datasheets and lots of schematics, make a design, review and fix errors, quite a lot of work.
+But it's worth all the pennies and efforts I spent for this project.

 ## Features